slatedocs/slate/source/index.html.md

 The floor is lava, the map will slowly become more and more dangerous.
 A player may step on lava but will suffer heavy damage, which will cause instant death.

 # Actions
-Use actions to make you bot move, gather ressources, attack, steal, purchase, heal and upgrade.
+Use actions to make your bot move, gather ressources, attack, steal, purchase, heal and upgrade.

 <aside class="notice">
 Actions are the basis for everything your bot does.